null Skip to main content

 Both the prior-named Gulf Towers and Santa Maria buildings sustained both water and wind damage from Hurricane Katrina; but, proved to be outstanding survivors.

-Betting up
+Betting Up

 Legalized gambling didn’t enter Biloxi’s modern world until the early 1990s.
 After voting and permissions were in place, another building boom in Biloxi entered a new phase, one that it had never seen before.